Matir/wrongbaud.github.io/_posts/2019-05-26-BasicFUN-flashing.md

 The thing that all of these platforms have in common is that they utilized the MOS 6502 CPU!

-It's important to note that people on AtariAge and other forums alrady did a teardown and found multiple test pads that allowed other ROMs to be played, namely Centipede and QBert.
+It's important to note that people on AtariAge and other forums already did a teardown and found multiple test pads that allowed other ROMs to be played, namely Centipede and QBert.
 See these threads for more information:

 * <http://forum.arcadecontrols.com/index.php?topic=153405.0>
 * <http://atariage.com/forums/topic/255982-mini-arcade-alert/page-1>